Otter-Bots/starboard/README.md

 - /config stars <amount> - This command allows you to configure the amount of stars it takes to put a message on the starboard.

 ### Coming Soon
- - /config webhook <webhookurl> - This command allows you to make a webhook post into the starboard instead of StarBot.
+ - /config webhook <webhookurl> - This command allows you to make a webhook post into the starboard channel, instead of StarBot.